casangi/casadocs/docs/api/casaconfig.rst

    --update-all                invoke update_all() to populate (update) measurespath with the latest casarundata and measures data.
    --reference-testing         set measurespath to contain the casarundata when this version was produced, used for testing purposes
    --current-data              print out a summary of the current casarundata and measures data installed in measurespath and then exit.
-   --force                     force an update using the force=True option to update_all, data_update, and measures_update
+   --summary                   print out a summary of casaconfig data handling and exit --force                     force an update using the force=True option to update_all, data_update, and measures_update

 For a monolithic CASA installation the python to use on the command line is the one that is packaged in the bin directory with